Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Method

 \subsubsection{Inverse-Consistency Re-ranking}

-While LLMs consistently produce outputs with ``reasonable'' surface forms, generations are not always consistent with the desired task, especially in the unsupervised setting (see Appendix~\ref{app: qualitative_examples_inv_generation}).
-We observe that even when models \textit{can} produce the right answer within a top-$k$ set of generations (e.g. from beam search), they do not always rank the correct answer as the top prediction, a problem particularly prevalent in smaller models, rendering their use infeasible in practice.
+We observe that even when LLMs \textit{can} produce the right answer within a top-$k$ set of generations (e.g., from beam search), they do not always rank the correct answer as the top prediction, particularly with smaller models and in the unsupervised setting, rendering their use infeasible (see~\ref{app: qualitative_examples_inv_generation}).
 To tackle this, we introduce a re-ranking mechanism that scores output sequences from an LM using the likelihood of an \textit{inverse} task, i.e. how likely the \textit{input} sequence is given the output.
-Concretely, consider a generative task